 The bill amends the Ohio Revised Code to allow the registrar of motor vehicles to contract with a private vendor for the issuance of specialty license plates.
 It establishes a competitive selection process for the vendor, who will handle the design and marketing of the plates, while the registrar maintains authority over issuance and fee collection.
 The contract can last up to two years with possible extensions and must ensure electronic compatibility, information security, and compliance with copyright laws.
-New sections 4503.261 and 4503.262 are introduced to define the vendor's responsibilities and create a public safety license plate contract fund for managing the program's finances.
+Additionally, specialty plate designs must be approved by the controlling board.
+A new fund, the public safety license plate contract fund, will be created to collect fees from the vendor, and contributions from the specialty plate program will be directed to support drug task forces in Ohio.

 Statutes affected: As Introduced: 4503.038, 4503.19, 5502.68